 The Property is located in the James Bay area of the Province of Québec.
 The property straddles the contact between Opinaca and La Grande geological sub-provinces over a distance of 35 km.
 The property is no longer subject to a 2.0% NSR on production on certain claims as the NSR has lapsed following the dissolution of the company which held the NSR.
-The gold property comprises 364 mining claims (18,719 Hectacres).
+The gold property comprises 399 mining claims (20,520 Hectacres).
 During the year ended July 31, 2020, the Company acquired 14 claims on December 13, 2019 and 202 claims on May 29, 2020.
 During the year ended July 31, 2019, the Company abandoned 29 claims and therefore wrote down the cost of those claims (\$160,109 in mining properties and \$65,723 in exploration and evaluation assets).
+During the six-month period ended January 31, 2021, the Company acquired 35 additional claims.